Note: You can also map certificates to the PIV slots when they are created by using an OID in the certificate template.

 X.509 Certificate for Card Authentication (9E Key)

-By default the PIVKey is loaded with a Certificate for Card Authentication (9E Key)
+By default the PIVKey is loaded with a PIVKey Certificate, mapped to the Certificate for Card Authentication (9E Key).

 Do not change mapping after deploying the card